3 Steps to Help Your Customer Adopt the Change of Your Project

 Inevitably this also means that it affects business processes – people’s individual ways of working.
 It affects people personally.

 Change management is a term that is used in a number of ways on a project.
-It can mean managing scope changes.
-It can also refer to managing changes to the project in the production environment.
-Here it means helping end users of the project deliverables cope with and integrating into their daily routines, a new way of doing things.
+It can mean managing many aspects of the official project plan, including scope, schedule, costs, resources, and any other changes to the approved plan.
+It can also refer to managing changes to the project the production environment.

 Step 1: Appreciate the Impacts of Change